hastangbugoya/NactemAcronym/README.md

 2. User is then presented with a list of corresponding meanings

 •	Written in Native Android and Kotlin
-•	Uses MVVM architecture and View/Data binding (Databinding only links view to viewmodel observable)
+•	Uses MVVM architecture and View/Data binding
 •	Retrofit
 •	Basic testcases added
 •	Error cases